-In this blog, we’ve got 5 suggestions of ways you can do just that.
+In this blog, we suggest how you can do just that.

 It’s not just free coffees and cinema tickets on offer here.
 You can provide valuable access to online GP appointments and fitness classes for your employees.
 Looking after their wellbeing and giving something back to your team is a true appreciative gesture that they can use all year long.

 Why not consider joining up to an employee reward scheme today as a real Employee Appreciation Day treat?

 At Breathe, we practice what we preach.
 We’re keen users of our own Kudos feature and love to say thank you or well done to our fellow colleagues for a great piece of work (or when we want to recognise someone for going that extra mile).